OooShiny-Community/migration/mailserver.md

 Review the config.
 Press `Y` to begin the installation.

-At the end of installation, choose y to use firewall rules provided by iRedMail and restart firewall.
+At the end of installation, choose y to use the firewall rules provided by iRedMail and restart the firewall.

 When the installation is complete.
 You will be notified the URL of webmail, web admin panel and the login credentials.
 The iRedMail.tips file contains additional info about the server